BenVercammen/OguretsIntellij/README.md

 ## Features

-- Full support for creating and navigating to cucumber steps inside classes
+- Full support for creating and navigating to cucumber steps inside dart classes
-- Creation of classes that hold the steps
+- Creation of dart classes that hold the steps
 - Full run and _debug_ support for Features, Feature folders and Scenarios
 - Full stack trace following for failures
 - Automatic run configuration generation for your IDEA Ogurets Run Configurations